mmccoyd/hillside/README.md

 See the [wiki](https://github.com/mmccoyd/hillside/wiki)
   for PCB ordering, parts links and a build guide with pictures.
-KiCad 6 was used to create the board gerbers.

 See [Forking and Modifying](https://github.com/mmccoyd/hillside/wiki/Forking%20and%20Modifying) on whether it would be difficult to modify this design, for those that are interested.